IshtiakSaad/nazirabazar-server-side-v2/README.md

 # Nazirabazar Client Side

-The Nazirabazar Client Side is the front-end portion of the Nazirabazar project, designed to provide users with a seamless experience in accessing job opportunities, managing accounts, and authenticating securely via email/password and Google.
+Nazirabazar Client Side is the front-end portion of the Nazirabazar project, designed to provide users with a seamless experience in accessing job opportunities, managing accounts, and authenticating securely via email/password and Google.
 The application is built using React, styled with modern techniques, and integrates Firebase for authentication and data handling.

 ### 🌐 **Live Site URL**
 [Visit Nazirabazar Here](https://job-portal-for-goribs.web.app/)